Semalab/developer-skills-matrix-discord-bot/README.md

 <!-- [![Developer Rubric Discord Bot][product-screenshot]](https://example.com) -->

-This is a Discord bot which allows you to assess your skills with our [developer rubric](https://github.com/Semalab/developer-rubric) directly on Discord.
+This is a Discord bot that allows you to assess your skills with our [developer rubric](https://github.com/Semalab/developer-skills-matrix) directly on Discord.

 Here's what developer rubric is: